As we all know, the business world is experiencing seismic shifts when it comes to technology and communications.

 All of these changes are driving the need for reliable, high quality voice and audio endpoints, both headsets and speakerphones.
 To get into more detail on why voice endpoints have taken on even more significance, we caught up with Urban Gillis, the VP of Channel Sales, North America at Jabra.

-Voice and Audio Endpoints Needs to Perform in a UC World
+Voice and Audio Performance in a UC World

 “With the challenges of being on the road, connecting from an airport parking lot, or even as a home-based contact center rep connecting through your computer, the need for a high quality audio endpoint has never been greater,” says Gillis.
 “We’ve all experienced call jitter as the move towards IP phones and video calls has accelerated and these seem to be increasing as we’ve all been connecting through different types of networks.
 Eliminating the possibility of poor quality originating from your headset or mobile speakerphone just makes sense.”